chrishunt/stories/src/markdown/2019-01-30-3-times-to-maupin.md

 <div class='text'>

-When Jeremy arrived at the ranch manager's house, he left the dog with Craig and Craig left the dog on a bed on the porch so he could finish up some work outside.
+When Jeremy arrived at the ranch manager's house, he left the dog with Craig and Craig put the dog on a bed on the porch and left to finish up some work outside on the ranch.
 The dog's foot was hurting from the trap, so he was happy to stay put for a while.
 Also - he just ate a ton of beef jerky so heck ya he'll stay around!

 Jeremy started the drive home and quickly returned to cell service once he left the ranch.
 His phone started blowing up.
 He got a call from a friend who